jacodelia/PocketCalculatorApp/README.md

 ## License
-This Api is distributed under the terms of the MIT License.
+This app is distributed under the terms of the MIT License.
 See the [license](LICENSE.md) for details.